websauna/websauna/docs/source/reference/glossary.rst

     Alembic
        A migration script tool for :term:`SQLAlchemy`. `More info <http://alembic.readthedocs.org/>`__.

+    Ansible
+        Ansible is an IT automation tool.
+It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates. `More information <http://www.ansible.com/>`__.

     Authomatic
         Authomatic is a framework agnostic library for Python web applications with a minimalistic but powerful interface which simplifies authentication of users by third party providers like Facebook or Twitter through standards like OAuth and OpenID. `More info <http://peterhudec.github.io/authomatic/>`__.